Halloumi (Frying Cheese of the Middle East)

 If they are too thin, the cheese can melt more quickly and what you’ll be left with is a spread out mess of melted cheese.

-If you are grilling the cheese, brush both sides of the halloumi and grill directly on the grill grate to achieve grill marks that will give the cheese a nice look.
+When grilling the cheese, brush both sides with olive oil, and grill directly on the grill grate to achieve grill marks that will give the cheese a nice look.

 Sometimes these little presentation tips can make all the difference.

-Pan fried or thinly sliced, you will put oil in the pan and heat until hot at which point add the cheese until golden brown on either side.
+Pan fried or thinly sliced, you will put oil in the pan and heat until hot at which point add the cheese and fry until golden brown on either side.